sanjay-azad/home/c1/awaken.md

 I am not directing here on mindless and tiresome thinking that is nowadays called overthinking.
 But being present in the moment is the *key*.

-There are few poits to ponder over:
+There are few points to ponder over:

 - Existence is what there is.